 About the Optune Buddy Program

-Taylor and JB are Optune® users and Patient Ambassadors
+Gill and Osmond are Optune® users and Patient Ambassadors

 *Please note that we cannot provide you with medical advice or talk about personal treatment results because each person is different.
 Consult with your doctor for medical-related questions.